Skip to main content

 Prospective Students FAQ

 The following are frequently asked questions from prospective students.
-We are hosting an Open FSM Webinar on Wednesday, 10/30 at 5-6pm CT, which is an excellent opportunity to ask any remaining questions.
-Our office also invites you to sign up below for our regular communications for prospective applicants.
+Our office invites you to sign up below for our regular communications for prospective applicants including our open MD Admissions webinars.

 SIGN UP FOR PROSPECTIVE APPLICANT COMMUNICATIONS